-The four contingency buses inspected averaged 3.75 defects per bus, compared to 3.3 last audit and 4.7 the audit before last.
-This compares to an average of 2.6 defects for the active fleet.
+The four contingency buses inspected averaged 3.75 defects per bus, which was the same at the last audit and 3.2 the audit before that.
+This compares to an average of 3.1 defects for the active fleet.
 Conclusions drawn from such a small fleet sampling (only four buses) are difficult to make.

 TRC will continue to conduct a separate analysis of contingency buses, determine if operators are reporting defects as part of their pre and post trip inspections, and whether First Transit is correcting those defects.
-In conducting the analysis of four contingency buses, TRC found that eight of the 15 contingency fleet defects should have been noted by the operator.
-Of the eight defects, none were noted by operators on the pre or post trip inspection reports.
+In conducting the analysis of four contingency buses, TRC found that four of the 15 contingency fleet defects should have been noted by the operator.
+Of the four defects, none were noted by operators on the Zonar pre/post-trip inspection reports.
+Last audit, operators also did not note any of the eight defects that should have been listed on Zonar reports.
+There is a need to more closely examine operators' use of the Zonar pre/post-trip inspection tool.